Nitrux/desklock/README.md

 ## Submitting a bug report

-Before submitting a bug, check the existing bug reports to verify that it has not already been reported.
+Before submitting a bug, you should look at the [existing bug reports](https://github.com/Nitrux/desklock/issues) to verify that no one has reported the bug already.

 ©2026 Nitrux Latinoamericana S.C.